Likhithsai2580/AI-Bug-Bounty/README.md

 # AI-Bug-Bounty
-A Development of AI to automate bug bounty

-# Web Vulnerability Scanner
+An advanced, AI-powered tool for automated vulnerability scanning and bug bounty hunting.

+## Overview

-An advanced, AI-powered tool for automated vulnerability scanning of websites.
-This project combines machine learning techniques with traditional security tools to provide comprehensive security assessments.
+AI-Bug-Bounty combines cutting-edge machine learning techniques with traditional security tools to provide comprehensive security assessments.
+This project aims to automate the process of identifying vulnerabilities in web applications, making it an invaluable asset for both security professionals and bug bounty hunters.

-## Features
+## Key Features

 - **AI-Driven Analysis**: Utilizes the Groq API for intelligent vulnerability detection and analysis.
 - **Plugin Architecture**: Easily extendable with custom security scanning plugins.
 - **Multi-Agent System**: Parallel scanning capabilities for improved performance.
 - **Automated Reporting**: Generates detailed PDF reports of scan results.
 - **Integration with Popular Tools**: Incorporates well-known security tools like nmap, sqlmap, and nikto.
+- **Web Interface**: User-friendly web UI for easy interaction and result visualization.

 ## Prerequisites